mattolenik/cloudflare-ddns-client/README.tpl.md

 ## Development

 ### Running Tests
-`cloudflare-ddns` has a suite of integration tests that actually run the real program against a real CloudFlare account to verify functionality.
+`cloudflare-ddns` has a suite of end-to-end tests that actually run the real program against a real CloudFlare account to verify functionality.

 To run these tests, the following environment variables must be present at the time that `make test` is run:
  * `CLOUDFLARE_TOKEN` an API token with the usual `Zone:Zone:Read` and `Zone:DNS:Edit` permissions